tetzank/homepage/content/posts/static-machine-code-analysis.md

 ---

 Modern processors are complex beasts.
-They reorder instructions in an ever increasing instruction window and speculatively execute following iterations of a loop by predicting the branch of the loop condition.
+They reorder instructions in an ever-increasing instruction window and speculatively execute following iterations of a loop by predicting the branch of the loop condition.
 Both features are meant to extract as much instruction parallelism from the program code as possible to feed superscalar CPUs with enough work.
 They can execute multiple instructions in a single cycle if there are no dependencies.
 Static machine code analyzers let us take a look at how our code is executed by modeling the various execution stages of a CPU.